mossroy/jira-custom-css/README.md

 - increase the size of form fields in creation view

-Tested on JIRA 6.3.15 with Firefox, IE 9 and Chrome, on 1280x1024 screens
+Tested on JIRA 6.3.15 with Firefox, IE 9 and Chrome, on 1280x1024 screens It has been reported NOT to work on JIRA Cloud instances (because they seem to escape HTML tags in the announcement banner)

 Installation :
 - Put the CSS file somewhere on the server (where it can be reached through HTTP)